dbankier/TiShadow/README.md

 __Some notes and limitations__

- * ~~Only works with applications that use the CommonJS structure.~~ `Ti.include` is partially supported and will work if included with the full path i.e. slash leading.
  * CommonJS modules should be required with their full path.
+ * `Ti.include` is partially supported and will work if included with the full path i.e. slash leading.
  * Only files in the Resources directory will will be sent to the device using TiShadow.
-That said, localisation files **are** supported.
+That said, localisation files **are** supported. (see options above.
  * Native modules _can_ be supported if built into the TiShadow app first.
 (I.e., add them to the tiapp.xml of the TiShadow app.)
  * If there any errors about a Titanium SDK command not being found, add them to the Includes.js files and clean and build the TiShadow app.
-I will gradually be adding commands.)
+(I will gradually be adding commands.)
- * Any Ti.API logs will be redirected to the tishadow webpage.
+ * Any Ti.API logs will be redirected to the server logs and webpage.

-If you want to make sure the previous app deployed is closed prior to launching the new one, include the following code snippet in your `app.js` file:
+If you want to make sure the previous app deployed is closed prior to updating or launching the new one, include the following code snippet in your `app.js` file:

 ```javascript